-Most businesses know how to onboard new hires who will work with them in an office setting, but what about onboarding remote employees?
-Virtual onboarding requires quite different tactics.
+Onboarding is a crucial activity when hiring new staff.
+Companies that are the most effective at onboarding see revenue growth 2.5 times that of companies that are the least capable.
+Most businesses know how to onboard new hires who will work with them in an office setting, but onboarding remote employees requires quite different tactics.

 Some activities in the onboarding process are formal, such as training and assessments.
 Other aspects are informal, like meeting the team or collaborating with other employees to learn how to do tasks.

 The process of onboarding can span for just a couple weeks or even several months.
 It depends on factors like the complexity of the role, how long you’ve been in business, and your own preferences.